-1 - Bass drum pedals are available in both single and double models.
+1. Bass drum pedals are available in both single and double models.
 So what's the difference?

-2 - Bass drum pedals have beaters.
-Well actually, they need them!
+2. Bass drum pedals have beaters.

-3 - The drive system can vary.
+3. The drive system can vary.

-4 - The pedal attaches to the bass drum hoop.
+4. The pedal attaches to the bass drum hoop.

-5 - The factory setting is often the best.
+5. The factory setting is often the best.

 For beginner drummers, the factory setting is always the best for bass drum pedals.
 This means that they are ready to go out-of-the-box (once you have attached the beater), and there is rarely a need to adjust the spring tension or angle of the footplate.
-Yes we are curious, and yes we want to tinker and experiment.
+Yes, we are curious, and yes, we want to tinker and experiment.
 But be warned, it can lead to some frustration and that constant voice in your head' "Is my pedal set-up correctly?"

-If you have any questions relating to this article, please feel free to email me directly - [email protected].
+If you have any questions about this article, please feel free to email [email protected].